Seteco/Somorrostro/mynetdata-menu-item.md

 ## Which is the default registry?

-`registry.my-netdata.io` which is currently served by http://london.my-netdata.io
+`registry.my-netdata.io` which is currently served by `london.my-netdata.io`.
+This registry listens to both HTTP and HTTPS.

 #### Can this registry handle the global load of netdata installations?